vigneshavm/Interview-questions/JS Q.md

   setImmediate ensures your logic runs after I/O callbacks, so it's great for cleanup, logging, or deferred computations.

-- **`process.nextTick()`**: Executes the callback immediately after the current operation completes, before any I/O tasks or timers.
-This gives it the highest priority.
+- **`process.nextTick()`**: process.nextTick() executes a callback immediately after the current operation completes, but before any I/O events, timers, or setImmediate() callbacks.

-Use when you need to defer execution until after the current operation, but before any asynchronous I/O.
+It has the highest priority in the Node.js event loop and is ideal when you want to defer execution without waiting for the next tick — for example, to:

+  - handle async errors safely,

+  - allow the current stack to unwind,

+  - or schedule critical logic just after the current call completes.

   ```javascript
   process.nextTick(() => console.log('Next Tick'));